PalEON-Project/stepps-baconizing/Baconizing_paper.md

 Bacon models were fit with section thicknesses for values of 5, 10, 15 and 20cm for each core (Figure 8).
-Optimum section thickness was assigned from the best fit model and all four section thicknesses were chosen for some subset of models, with 5cm the most common model thickness (0/ cores), and 10 and 15 the least common section thickness (each 0/ cores).
-A generalized linear model (GLM) using a gamma family shows a significant relationship between total core length and best-fit section thickness ($F_{1.241}$ = 82.8, p > 0.001), with wider section thicknesses tending to be more often optimal for longer cores.
-This relationship between core thickhness is strongest for the cores with section thickness set to 5cm, which were preferentially chosen for cores <3m long (0 of  cores).
+Optimum section thickness was assigned from the best fit model and all four section thicknesses were chosen for some subset of models, with 5cm the most common model thickness (99 of 282 cores), and 10 and 15 the least common section thickness (each 45 of 282 cores).
+A generalized linear model (GLM) using a gamma family shows a significant relationship between total core length and best-fit section thickness ($F_{1.241}$ = 85.3, p > 0.001), with wider section thicknesses tending to be more often optimal for longer cores.
+This relationship between core thickhness is strongest for the cores with section thickness set to 5cm, which were preferentially chosen for cores <3m long (185 of 282 cores).
 Nevertheless, the distribution of best-fit thicknesses (Figure 8) also appears to indicate that many shorter cores are well served by wide section thicknesses.
 The GLM accounts for only 26% of total deviance, and should be treated as indicative, not prescriptive.

 ![](Baconizing_paper_files/figure-html/plot_thicknessmodel-1.svg)<!-- -->